potatoqualitee/psmodulecache/README.md

 * `modules-to-cache` - A comma separated list of PowerShell modules to install or cache.
 * `shell` - The default shell to use.
 Defaults to pwsh.
 Options are pwsh or powershell.
-* `modules-to-cache-final` - Auto-generated module list.
-This is basically a repeat of the first list.
-* `skip-publisher-check` - Skip publisher check during Install-Module.
+* `allow-prerelease` - Allow prerelease during Save-Module.
 Defaults to true.
-* `allow-prerelease` - Allow prerelease during Install-Module.
+* `force` - Force during Save-Module.
 Defaults to true.
-* `force` - Force during Install-Module.
-Defaults to true.

 ### Outputs

 * `keygen` - Auto-generated cache key for actions/cache@v2 based on OS and needed modules
 * `modulepath` - The PowerShell module path directory
-* `modules-to-cache` - A comma separated list of PowerShell modules to install or cache which can be used to confirm that the modules have been installed

 ### Cache scopes
 The cache is scoped to the key and branch.
 The default branch cache is available to other branches.